Itsfitts/AppCoder/README.md

 The space of programming helpers that use LLMs is relatively new and rapidly becoming crowded, as LLMs and programming are a natural match.
 The performance of LLMs on programming and math tasks is expected to improve significantly, with some experts predicting that all coding tasks will eventually be handled by LLMs.
 The main reason for that is that code can be automatically generated and checked which results in lots of synthetic data available for training these LLMs.

 The most well-known tools are IDEs with advanced LLM and agent integrations, designed to help both professional and beginner programmers generate better code more efficiently.
+Cursor and Copilote might be the most prominent examples with many more being available.
+This project is similar to that idea with the difference of running on the phone, being focused on Android alone and being completly free and open source.

-In contrast, no-code tools receive less attention, likely due to LLMs’ current limitations in common sense reasoning, which still requires human oversight.
+In contrast programming helpers, no-code tools receive less attention, likely due to LLMs’ current limitations in common sense reasoning, which still requires human oversight.
 Currently, LLMs perform best at low-level tasks but are increasingly capable of implementing entire features.
 Non-programmers, who can manage higher-level design and testing, are becoming more effective collaborators for guiding these more capable LLMs.
 As LLMs continue to improve, a growing share of apps will be developed by non-programmers.

-The focus of the Appcoder project is to targets these non-programmers.
+The focus of the AppCoder project is to targets these non-programmers.
 Coding directly on a phone is not ideal when direct in line code modification is required so professional developers will likely use a standard IDE instead.
 A desktop IDE is generally more powerful and flexible, but a phone-based IDE offers ease of use and combined with an LLM that handles the coding, quickly building apps on mobile devices becomes possible.

 ### 📱 Alternative App Creation Tools
 *  **[Kiki.dev former Appacella](https://www.kiki.dev/)** is a commercial non-open source app for coding apps.
 It has 30 free itterations a month and 5 per day.
 The model seems less advanced than the gemini 2.5 flash model used in this project.
 Build time is fast and similar to this project.
 It uses an additional [Expo Go App](https://play.google.com/store/apps/details?id=host.exp.exponent)** to transfear the build app to your phone.